mylofi/local-data-lock/NON-BUNDLERS.md

 import { getLockKey, lockData, unlockData } from "/path/to/js-assets/local-data-lock/ldl.js";
 ```

-The library's dependencies will be auto-loaded (via `external.js`).

 ## Using Import Map

-If your **non-bundled** browser app has an [Import Map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap), you can improve the `import` by adding an entry for this library:
+If your **non-bundled** browser app has an [Import Map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) in its HTML (strongly recommended!), you can improve the `import` by adding an entries for this library and its dependencies:

 ```html
 <script type="importmap">